brpandey/mp3_name_cleaner/README.md

  > SWV - I'm So Into You-1992-It's about time.mp3 => SWV - I'm So Into You.mp3

-# USAGE:
+## USAGE:

 Two modes:

-1. Simulation - test it out
+1. Simulation - give it a spin without making any changes
 2. Update - performs actual non-destructive update - requires specifying root directory.
     Also requires creating a directory called "Source" under the root dir as well as a directory called "Renamed".
-Please put the files to be cleaned under the source directory
+Please put the files to be cleaned under the "Source" directory

 Simulation